Workers' Comp

 Individual Rear-End Collision Cases

-We handle personal injury cases for Columbia, Missouri residents injured in rear-end accidents involving cars, trucks, and motorcycles.
+We handle personal injury cases for Missouri residents injured in rear-end accidents involving cars, trucks, and motorcycles.
 Whether you were a driver, passenger, or cyclist struck from behind, Bur Oak Injury Law manages all aspects of your claim — from gathering medical records and police reports to negotiating with insurance companies and negligent parties.

 Multi-Vehicle Chain-Reaction Accidents